maxibenner/archer/README.md

-# Archer :camera:
+# Virtual photo studio :camera:

 [![Twitter](https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2Fmaxibenner%2Fmerch)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2Fmaxibenner%2Farcher)

-Archer is a photo studio that runs in the browser.
-It enables brands to create photorealistic images from 3D models.
-Archer is made up of three apps:
+A CG based photo studio that runs in the browser.
+It enables brands to create photorealistic images from 3D models and artists to accept modelling jobs.
+It consists of three separate apps:

 ## Archer
 The customer facing app provides the virtual photo studio as well as an interface to order 3D models from snapshots of a product.